- HOME

 James M. Barrie

-For the past 7 years my regular practice has been closed to new patients, but my group has some excellent physicians who do have open practices, so please ask for a referral.
+For the past 10 years my regular practice has been closed to new patients, but my group has some excellent physicians who do have open practices, so please ask for a referral, especially as I am retiring from fulltime practice at BMA on December 31, 2024.

 I graduated from the University of Cape Town Medical School, South Africa in 1973 and completed my internship at Groote Schuur Hospital, the site of the world's first heart transplant.